LLNL/Abmarl/docs/src/overview.rst

 a point of concern because the simulation may continue generating rewards or penalties for done agents.
-Therefore when a covered agent is done, the :ref:`SuperAgentWrapper <api_super_agent_wrapper>` will report a reward of zero so as to not affect the reward for the super agent.
+Therefore when a covered agent is done, the :ref:`SuperAgentWrapper <api_super_agent_wrapper>` will report a reward of zero for done agents so as to not contaminate the reward for the super agent.

 Furthermore, super agents may still report actions for covered agents that are done.
 The :ref:`SuperAgentWrapper <api_super_agent_wrapper>` filters out those